Disclosure PolicyPOLICY STATEMENT

 A restriction on trading in the Company's securities will apply to all Personnel and Advisors during the period of time when financial statements are being prepared but results have not yet been publicly disclosed (the "Quarterly Trading Blackout").
+So long as the Company's shares are listed on the NASDAQ OMX, the restriction on trading shall also apply to: (i) senior personnel of the Company's auditor who are provided with information relating to such financial statements; and (ii) Closely Related Parties of Personnel and Advisors as defined below*.
 The Quarterly Trading Blackout will commence at 6:30 a.m.
-(Vancouver time) on the day that is 30 days prior to the date scheduled for the meeting of the Board of Directors to review the quarterly results and ending at 6:30 a.m.
-(Vancouver time) on the second Trading Day following the first Trading Day on which a news release disclosing quarterly results is issued.
+(Vancouver time) on the day that is 30 days prior to the date scheduled for the meeting of the Board of Directors to review the quarterly results and end at 6:30 a.m.
+(Vancouver time) on the second Trading Day following the day on which a news release disclosing quarterly results is issued.
 In this Policy, a "Trading Day" is defined as a day on which the TSX is open for trading.

 Additional restrictions on trading may be prescribed from time to time by the CEO as a result of special circumstances.
 All parties with knowledge of such special circumstances shall be covered by such blackout.
 Affected parties may include external advisors, such as legal counsel, investment bankers and counter-parties in negotiations of material potential transactions.
 The CEO or his designate will notify Personnel and Advisors and such other persons of the imposition of a blackout period and its duration, if ascertainable, and of the lifting of the blackout period if the duration of the blackout period was not stated at the outset.